UModeler/UModeler.github.io/_sources/MiscGroup/LocalSettingsTool.rst.txt

  Generate UVs for lightmaps.
 From 2.6.9 UVs for lightmap aren't created automatically.
 If you want to generate lightmap UVs of all UModeler meshs in a scene, click on ``Tools > UModeler > Refresh All``.

 Covnerts To Byte Stream Data
  This button converts the data format of the selected UModeler meshes into Byte Stream Data format.
-The byte stream data format reduces the size of .unity and .prefab files, decreases delays when entering and exiting game mode, and reduces file diff.
+The byte stream data format reduces the size of .unity and .prefab files, decreases delays when saving/loading a scene and entering/exiting game mode, and reduces file diff.
 The Diff refers to the difference between the previous and current version of a file.

  And this button is displayed only when a UModeler object whose format is not a byte stream is selected.